Sangam5756/imageCompressor/README.md

 - 💡 **No Software Needed:** Everything works directly in the browser.
 - 🔒 **Privacy-Friendly:** You control your images—no need to upload them to third-party apps.

----

-Let me know if you'd like a one-liner summary or tagline to add at the top of your README!